DasNaCl/csc/popl/revs/rebuttal.md

 > but since no details about $L_{tms}$ or its type system are given,
 > it is hard to assess whether it should hold in general.

-The concrete details are uninteresting for the sake of the presentation here andthe interested reader can look them up in the technical report.
+The concrete details are uninteresting for the sake of the presentation here and the interested reader can look them up in the technical report.
 We are nevertheless going to address your questions here:
 > > Are there higher-order functions?

 No

-> > How are capabilities (assuming the types really are inspired by L3) compiled No, the type system is more restrictive and this renders the proofs simpler.
+> > How are capabilities (assuming the types really are inspired by L3) compiled

+No, the type system is more restrictive and this renders the proofs simpler.

 > > and checked dynamically?

-L_tms is checked statically, anything else dynamically.
+L_tms is checked statically, anything else has (explicit, i.e., the programmer has to insert them) dynamic typechecks.

 > > Or is there a restriction on function types?

 Pointers cannot be passed.
 Otherwise, they would need to be mershalled to allow transfer from one sandbox to another.
+Moreover, the type system would indeed need an extension that tracks capabilities.

 We are aware that this is a very restrictive setting, but it nevertheless allows memory unsafe behavior that allows for an interesting case-study.